OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/12-Test_for_Content_Security_Policy.md

 To test for misconfigurations in content security policies look for below insecure configurations by examining `Content-Security-Policy` HTTP response header or CSP meta element in a proxy tool:

-- `unsafe-inline` directive enables inline scripts making the applications susceptible to Cross Site Scripting attacks.
+- `unsafe-inline` directive enables inline scripts or styles making the applications susceptible to Cross Site Scripting attacks.
 - `unsafe-eval` directive allows `eval()` to be used in the application.
 - Resources such as scripts can be allowed to be loaded from any origin by the use wildcard (`*`) source.
 - Framing can be enabled for all origins by the use of wildcard (`*`) source for `frame-ancestors` directive.